About Insurance advisor

 Note: Life insurance agency will provide you with a license to sell life insurance policies ONLY and a general insurance agency will provide you with a license to sell general insurance policies ONLY.
 A composite license provides you with a license to sell both life and general insurance products.
 However, you can become an insurance agent from only 1 life insurance company, 1 general insurance company and 1 stand-alone health insurance company.

-What does an insurance agent earn?
+What does an insurance advisor earn?

 For example, in the year 2019-20, if you earn: